-2) Choose a route suitable for your fitness level
+2) Choose a route that is suitable for your skill level

-6) Leave information about your itinerary and approximate return time
+6) Leave information on your itinerary and on the approximate time you expect to return

-7) Do not hesitate to rely on a professional
+7) Do not hesitate to seek the support of a professional

-8) Pay attention to the signs and markings you find on the route
+8) Pay attention to the information and signs that you find along the trail

-10) In case of accident, raise the alarm by calling the short number 112
+10) In case of an accident, sound the alarm by calling the emergency number 112.

-As you can imagine, the passability of routes in a mountain environment is strictly linked to current conditions and therefore depends on natural phenomena, environmental changes, and weather conditions.
-For this reason, the information contained in this sheet may have changed.
-Before setting out, check the state of the path by contacting the hut managers on your route, the mountain guides, the visitor centers of natural parks, and tourist offices.
+Please note that the practicability of the itineraries in a mountain environment is strictly linked to the contingent conditions and is therefore influenced by natural phenomena, environmental changes and weather conditions.
+For this reason, the information contained in this page may have changed.
+Before leaving for a tour, make sure the path you will approach is still accessible by contacting the owner of the mountain hut, the alpine guides or the visitor centres of the nature parks, the info offices of the local tourist board.

 From the parking lot near the information board, climb along the paved road for a few dozen meters and then turn left (sign – path 335).